LISTENAI/cskburn/README.md

     verify all partitions after burning
   -n, --nand
     burn to NAND flash (CSK6 only)
-  --timeout <ms>
+  --probe-timeout <ms>
+    timeout for probing device (default: 10000 ms) --reset-attempts <n>
+    number of attempts to reset device during probing (default: 4) --reset-delay <ms>
+    delay in milliseconds the reset line is held low (default: 500 ms) --timeout <ms>
-    override timeout for each operation, acceptable values:
+    override timeout for each operation (default: 0), acceptable values:
       -1: no timeout
        0: use default strategy
-    >0: timeout in milliseconds
+       n: timeout after n milliseconds (n > 0) this option does not affect the timeout of probing device, use --probe-timeout if needed

 Advanced operations (serial only):
   --erase <addr:size>